laravel/docs/eloquent-relationships.md

          */
         public function users()
         {
-            return $this->belongsToMany('App\User');
+            return $this->belongsToMany('App\Models\User');
         }
     }

-As you can see, the relationship is defined exactly the same as its `User` counterpart, with the exception of referencing the `App\User` model.
+As you can see, the relationship is defined exactly the same as its `User` counterpart, with the exception of referencing the `App\Models\User` model.
 Since we're reusing the `belongsToMany` method, all of the usual table and key customization options are available when defining the inverse of many-to-many relationships.

 #### Retrieving Intermediate Table Columns

 As you have already learned, working with many-to-many relations requires the presence of an intermediate table.
 Eloquent provides some very helpful ways of interacting with this table.
 For example, let's assume our `User` object has many `Role` objects that it is related to.
 After accessing this relationship, we may access the intermediate table using the `pivot` attribute on the models:

-    $user = App\User::find(1);
+    $user = App\Models\User::find(1);

     foreach ($user->roles as $role) {
         echo $role->pivot->created_at;